 Contact

-If you wish to make an enquiry or referral, please refer to the referral criteria and email the Rheumatology Occupational Therapy service at: fv.rheumOT@nhs.scot
+If you are under the care of the Forth Valley Rheumatology team and you wish to make an enquiry, please email the Rheumatology Occupational Therapy service at: fv.rheumOT@nhs.scot

 With acknowledgement to NHS Lanarkshire Rheumatology Occupational Therapy service for sharing information from their website.